Planned City of Roanoke Reopening Dates

-- To read Executive Order 61 click here.
+- To read about reopening of City of Roanoke facilities, click here.

 - For a link to all COVID-19 Executive Orders Issued by the Governor, click here.